actoron/jadex/docs/tutorials/bpmn/03 Basic Processes.md

 ![03 Basic Processes@9.png](03%20Basic%20Processes/03%20Basic%20Processes-9.png)

 The process simulates the toss of a coin.
 Either the 'Head' activity should be executed or the 'Tail' activity.
 Note the use of the XOR gateway to distinguish between the two cases.
 The expression 'Math.random() &gt; 0.5' is Java code.
 To enter the condition expression, first click on the upper sequence flow.
 This will activate the properties tab in the lower area of the editor.
-In this view the expression can be placed in the 'Condition' input field.Â
+In this view the expression can be placed in the 'Condition' input field.

 *Math.random()* is a function that generates a random value between 0 and 1.
 The expression is evaluated when the process is executed.
 When the expression is true (i.e. a value greater than 0.5 is generated) the upper path is chosen.
 Otherwise the lower path is chosen, called the default branch.
 The default branch is indicated by the small dash.
-You can set the default branch by activating the 'Default edge' checkbox in the properties panel.Â
+You can set the default branch by activating the 'Default edge' checkbox in the properties panel.

 There are some more notable things about this process that you might have figured out yourself already.
 First, the XOR split does not have a corresponding XOR join, e.g. after the 'Head' and 'Tail' activities.
 Such a join is not necessary, because there are no multiple control flows executing at once.
 Remember that in the previous example, the AND join was the place where the process execution had to wait that the activities on both branches were completed before continuing the execution.
 An XOR join could be added for clarity in the B4 example process, e.g. to make the process more readable.
 Yet, at an XOR join the execution would not stop, because there is always *only one* incoming branch executed at all.